AbanteAI/apples-to-models/README.md

 ## How It Works

 In each round of the game:
-1. A green card (adjective) is drawn
+1. A green card is drawn
-2. Players are dealt red cards (nouns)
+2. Players are dealt red cards
 3. Players choose a red card from their hand that best matches the green card
 4. A judge selects the best match among the played cards